jeff-dillon/music_challenge/README.md

 ## Code Louisville Coding Challenge

-Your client is building a music app and wants you to add some functionality to an existing application.
+Your client is building analytics for a music app and wants you to add some functionality to an existing python application.

 The application currently shows the available Tracks, Genres, and Tracks in a given Genre.